Pasadena Property Division Lawyer

 People often shudder at the thought of divorcing in California since they assume all property will be divided equally.
-However, only community property, or property that was acquired throughout the duration of the marriage, will be subjected to division.
+However, only community property will be subjected to division.
 Separate property, which includes inheritances, gifts, or property you owned prior to the marriage will remain untouched.

 The Chopping Block

 When it comes to dividing property, you do not necessarily have to just take what a judge orders.
 For example, if there are certain items that are more important to you than they are to your spouse, you might want to buy out his or her portion of it.
 If you both own equity in a house, and one of you would like to keep it, or neither of you can bear to sell it, there are several solutions for this predicament as well.
 If you are both still on amicable terms, you might even decide to keep the family home as an investment property, sell it at a later date, and equally divide the proceeds.

 What are Hidden Assets?